By Dr. Lawrence Wilson

 DRS.
 GERSON, KELLEY, GONZALES, AND OTHERS

-Drs.
-Gerson and Kelley.
+Dr. Max Gerson, MD (1881-1959).
 The man who popularized coffee enemas more than any other in modern times was Max Gerson, MD, author of A Cancer Therapy - Results of 50 Cases (1958).
-Dr. Gerson pioneered nutritional therapy for cancer and other diseases with amazing results.
+Dr. Gerson pioneered nutritional therapy for cancer and other diseases with excellent results.
 His therapy combined coffee enemas with a special diet, juices and a few other nutritional supplements.
 The enemas were an integral part of the therapy.

 1. The Gerson regimen involves using 3 tablespoons of coffee per enema.
 I recommend only one to two tablespoons of coffee, or even less when starting out.